-Using any of several available streaming services, you could save hundreds of dollars a year by transitioning from satellite TV to online streaming video, sometimes called OTT (over-the-top) media service.
+Using any of several available streaming services, you could save hundreds of dollars a year by “cutting the cord” and transitioning from satellite TV to online streaming video, sometimes called OTT (over-the-top) media service.

-You can watch on-demand programs and movies—even live television—without additional hardware on a computer, tablet, or smartphone.
-There are also third-party devices (Roku, Apple TV, Amazon FireStick) that will allow you to watch streaming content from the Internet on your TV.
-Some TVs, called Smart TVs, even have video streaming capability via Ethernet or Wi-Fi (wireless) built-in.
+You can watch on-demand programs and movies—even live television—without additional hardware on a computer, tablet, smartphone, or Smart TV.
+Smart TVs are newer TVs that have Internet access through your router via Ethernet (wired) or Wi-Fi (wireless) built-in.
+There are also third-party devices (Roku, Apple TV, Amazon FireStick, Google Chromecast, Nvidia Shield) that will allow you to watch streaming content from the Internet on a normal, “non-smart” TV.
+You can even stream using a gaming console such as Microsoft Xbox, Sony PlayStation, or Nintendo Wii connected via Ethernet or Wi-Fi.

 Many local channels are available through streaming service providers.
 Refer to each service’s website to review availability.
-The website https://www.suppose.tv/tv allows you to search for the best available packages that include your choice of channels.
-These are usually much cheaper than equivalent satellite or cable TV packages.
+The website suppose.tv/tv allows you to search for the best available packages that include your choice of channels.
+These streaming packages are usually much less expensive than equivalent satellite or cable TV packages.

-One highly regarded option is YouTube TV, which has all the local channels, including NESN (New England Sports Network): https://tv.youtube.com/welcome.
-There are others, of course.
+One highly regarded option is YouTube TV, which has all the local channels, including NESN (New England Sports Network): tv.youtube.com/welcome.
+There are many others, of course.